alaface/zariski-decomposition/README.md

 ## How it Works

-The algorithm iteratively removes the negative part of $D$ as follows:

-## How it Works

 The algorithm computes the Zariski decomposition of a pseudo-effective divisor $D$ by iteratively extracting its negative part.
 It works as follows:

 1. **Negative curves**: Identify all irreducible curves $C_i$ in the support of $D$ such that $D \cdot C_i < 0$.